sp4wn-owner/Spawn/README.md

 # [Spawn](https://sp4wn.com)

-A platform where you can share access to your telepresence robot without worrying about networking/communication.
-Just build your bot, modify controls as you please, and you're ready to go!
+Spawn enables rapid deployment of custom telepresence robots/devices without the hassle of managing networking or communication.
+Simply build your custom robot, utilize our provided script to connect it to Spawn, and you’re good to go.
+You have full control over how to handle the received input commands.

 - Currently supporting the following robot types: Raspberry Pi || Phone + ESP32.